 - Work with experts in fields like trauma medicine, rehab therapy, and accident reconstruction to strengthen your case

-- Negotiate aggressively with liable parties with the goal of securing an out-of-court settlement that pays you fairly without the need for a trial
+- Negotiate aggressively with liable parties with the goal of securing an out-of-court settlement that pays you a fair settlement and provides the financial compensation you deserve without the need for a trial

 - Preparing your case for litigation and arguing on your behalf in court if the liable parties won’t make you a fair offer

-- Never charging you a fee unless and until we win your case
+- Never charging you any upfront legal fees; we only collect fees if and when we win your case

 Our goal throughout this process is to support you and help you reclaim your life.
-Contact Triumph Law Group today to speak with a compassionate spinal cord injury attorney in Phoenix, and let’s pursue justice together.
+Contact Triumph Law Group today to speak with a compassionate spinal cord injury attorney in Phoenix, and let’s pursue justice and pursue compensation together.

 Types of Spinal Cord Injuries